-- A drum of such size that the rating (volume of concrete) does not exceed 80% of the gross volume (disregarding the blades) of the agitator; - A manufacturer's plate attached to the agitator listing the manufacturer's recommended operating speed for agitating; and - A revolution counter that indicates the number of revolutions of the drum or the blades.
+- A manufacturer's plate attached to the agitator listing the manufacturer's recommended operating speed for agitating; and - A revolution counter that indicates the number of revolutions of the drum or the blades.

 (3) Provide the Engineer with the means to verify the calibration of the truck mixers and agitators.